East Brunswick, New Jersey: Education

 Solomon Schechter Day School of Raritan Valley, a Conservative Jewish day school, closed its doors before the start of the 2013–2014 school year in the wake of sharply lower enrollment and financial difficulties.
 During the 2009–2010 school year, the school was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

-Saint Bartholomew's School is a Catholic elementary school serving 323 students in Pre-K through eighth grade as of the 2017–2018 school year.
+Saint Bartholomew's School is a Catholic elementary school serving 372 students in Pre-K through eighth grade as of the 2019–2020 school year.
 The school operates under the supervision of the Roman Catholic Diocese of Metuchen.

+Historic district

+The Old Bridge Village Historic District is a 108 acre historic district located along the South River in the southern portion of the township.
+It was added to the National Register of Historic Places on June 29, 1977, for its significance in art, education, and industry.
+The district includes 78 contributing buildings.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 205.94 mi of roadways, of which 176.11 mi were maintained by the municipality, 19.65 mi by Middlesex County, 5.48 mi by the New Jersey Department of Transportation and 4.70 mi by the New Jersey Turnpike Authority.
 The township is served by several major roads and highways.

 The New Jersey Turnpike (Interstate 95) passes through East Brunswick.
 The Turnpike's Joyce Kilmer service area is located between interchanges 8A and 9 northbound at milepost 78.7.
-New Jersey Route 18 connects with the turnpike in East Brunswick and provides connections to New Brunswick, U.S. Route 1 and the Jersey Shore.
+Route 18 connects with the turnpike in East Brunswick and provides connections to New Brunswick, U.S. Route 1 and the Jersey Shore.
 Major county roads that pass through include CR 527 and CR 535.
 Other limited access roads are accessible outside the township, such as the Garden State Parkway in neighboring Sayreville and Old Bridge, and Interstate 287 in neighboring Edison.

-The Turnpike's "dual-dual" configuration (car-only and truck lanes) was extended from exit 10 in Edison Township to just south of exit 9 in 1973, then to exit 8A in 1990, and finally to exit 6 in 2014.
+The Turnpike's "dual-dual" configuration (car-only and truck lanes) was extended from exit 10 in Edison to just south of exit 9 in 1973, then to exit 8A in 1990, and finally to exit 6 in 2014.